-A loan is a form of financial aid that must be repaid, usually with interest.
-There are two types of educational loans presently available to domestic (US citizen or permanent resident) NEC students: the Federal Direct Stafford Loan (for students) and the Federal PLUS Loan (for parents or graduate students).
+Many students and families borrow loans to help finance their college education.
+We strongly recommend that borrowers take out federal loans before turning to private lenders.
+There are two types of federal educational loans presently available to NEC students who are US Citizens or Permanent Residents: the Federal Direct Stafford Loan (for students) and the Federal PLUS Loan (for parents or graduate students).
 The terms and interest rates of these loans are set and monitored by the Department of Education.

 Federal Direct Stafford Loan

 This loan is a low-interest federal loan that is made to the student.
 There are two types of Stafford loans: subsidized and unsubsidized.